-What is Signal
+What is Signal and why is everyone using it

 Signal is a free and open-source software application that is available on Android, iOS, and Desktop.
 It employs end-to-end encryption, allowing users to send text, picture, and audio and video messages securely, and have encrypted phone conversations.
 Signal's USP is focused on privacy.
 Many have claimed that it is the most secure messaging app and it protects users' data adequately.
 Signal is developed by a non-profit foundation and is funded by donations.
 It was formed by Moxie Marlinspike and Brian Acton on 10th January 2018.